 You will then proceed to go back and forth through each side, through each hole with each needle, creating somewhat of a figure eight pattern as you stitch.
-For a visual look at this, watch the video below (skip ahead to 2:53 for the saddle stitch):
+For a visual look at this, watch the video below:

 Note: When going through the stitch a second time, it may be a bit of a tight fit.
 Pliers may come in handy for leverage.